Privacy Policy

 -

-Voluntarily shared text input: Any messages or questions you type into the AI chatbot.
+Voluntarily shared text input: Any messages or questions you type into the AI interface.

 -